programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-#### Step 7: Add annotations to the line graph:
+#### Step 7: Add annotations to the line graph

 Since the legend has been removed, it's now impossible to distinguish between the lines which represent males and those which represent females in the line graph.
-This can be avoided by using the `.update_layout()` method to add annotated arrows pointing to each line:
+We can use the `.update_layout()` method to add annotated arrows pointing to each line:

 ```python
 fig.update_layout(